satvik007vk/Calisma_LR/Workflow.md

 - [x] The cloud fraction and liquid water path were plotted against time

 Questions:
-- Shall visual analyses help in any sort of data preparation or is it just an overview of Data?
+- Shall visual analyses be used to make any decisions in data preparation or is it just an overview of Data?

 ### Preparing Dataset
 - [x] Scale the Variables using Standard/Min-Max Scaling.